List of S Idioms:

 - After we hired two more employees we were able to scale up the number of clients we could serve.

-- We scaled up to a larger showroom so we could display more of our products.
+- The furniture store scaled up to a larger showroom so they could display more of its products.

 tip the scales: to make something more likely to happen.

 - If I get a big bonus it’ll tip the scales for staying at the firm another year.

 - I wanted to go to Stanford but the scholarship to the University of Michigan tipped the scales and I’m going there instead.

 tip the scales at something: to be a particular weight.

 - I got serious about dieting after I tipped the scales at 165 pounds.